-Erin Hodson is an epidemiologist for the Oklahoma Tribal Epidemiology Center at the Southern Plains Tribal Health Board.
+Erin Spain is an epidemiologist for the Oklahoma Tribal Epidemiology Center at the Southern Plains Tribal Health Board.
 Most of the projects she works on include analysis and interpretation of data, but some projects involve presenting and collecting data and such like.

 Dr. Janitz is currently an assistant professor of research in epidemiology in the Department of Biostatistics and Epidemiology at The University of Oklahoma College of Public Health.
 She works with the Southern Plains Tribal Health Board as an epidemiologist and evaluator.

 Shoshanna Johnson is the administrative assistant for the Strategic Prevention Framework for Prescription Drugs (SPF RX) grant within the Oklahoma Area Tribal Epidemiology Center, Southern Plains Tribal Health Board (SPTHB).
 She is an enrolled member of the Absentee-Shawnee Tribe of Oklahoma and is in her senior year at the University of Central Oklahoma.